top of page

 Step 4: Prepare their skis

 Applying a universal glide wax to your child's skis is simple and inexpensive.
 It will help the skis glide better and on days with sticky snow, will help prevent snow from clumping on the bottom of the child's skis.
-There are several different types available from Fitness Fanatics, Mountain Gear or REI, and you can follow the instructions that come with it.
+There are several different types available from Mountain Gear or REI, and you can follow the instructions that come with it.

 We recommend purchasing universal SwixF4 glide wax.
 It comes in a little plastic box with cork glued on the bottom.
 Simply crayon it on the bottom of the ski and rub it in vigorously with the cork.